 The College of New Jersey is a member of the New Jersey Marine Sciences Consortium.
 The Consortium offers courses at Sandy Hook in Monmouth County.
 This affiliation provides our students with an excellent opportunity to take a course in Marine Biology during the summer months for biology option credit.
 There are also courses in marine science and scuba diving, which can be taken as free electives.
 These can expand a liberal learning education and lead to a life-long avocation.
-For further information, contact Dr. Garv Dickinson, ext.
-2456, or dickinga@tcni.edu.
+For further information, contact Dr. Gary Dickinson, ext.
+2456.